 National 4-H Congress – November 27-December 1, 2020

-Participant Orientation is Saturday, March 23, 2019 in Eau Claire OR Sunday, March 24, 2019 in Madison.
+Participant Orientation will be in March in either Eau Claire or Madison, dates TBD.
 Adult advisors are required to attend one of the orientations.